AstrolabeProject/dalserver/web/docs/config-readme.txt

 container (e.g., Apache Tomcat) installed on your system using the default configuration.

-    o   Copy the ivoa-dal.war file to your Web application directory.
+    o   Copy the dals.war file to your Web application directory.
 	This is the "webapps" subdirectory in the Tomcat root, also known as $WEB_DEPLOY if you have the environment configured (or just use the application server management Web UI, if available, to install